Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: URLLC scheduling with probabilistic per-packet real-time guarantee

-In what follows, we first elaborate on our approach to extending the traditional DP method to local-deadline-partition (LDP) real-time scheduling for multi-cell, multi-channel URLLC, and then we study the associated schedulability test and approximation ratio.
+{\begin{proof} See Appendix~\ref{appendix:NP-hard}. \end{proof} } } Therefore, we first develop an approximate solution by extending the traditional DP method to local-deadline-partition (LDP) real-time scheduling, and then we study the associated schedulability test and approximation ratio.